nanoporetech/dorado/README.md

 ### DNA Adapter and primer trimming

+The dorado software can detect and remove any adapter and/or primer sequences from the beginning and end of DNA reads.
+Note that if you intend to demux the reads at some later time, trimming adapters and primers may result in some portions of the flanking regions of the barcodes being removed, which could negatively impact demuxing.

 #### In-line with basecalling

 By default, `dorado basecaller` will attempt to detect any adapter or primer sequences at the beginning and ending of reads, and remove them from the output sequence.